 Before you do anything ensure that the clock is level and preferably on a hard surface.
 Wood floors are great but carpeted floors are not optimal.
-There are 4 levelling wheels on the bottom of the clock.
-Using a spirit level spin the levelling wheels counterclockwise or clockwise to achieve a perfectly levelled clock.
+There are 4 leveling wheels or points on the bottom of the clock.
+Using a spirit level spin the leveling wheels or points counterclockwise or clockwise to achieve a perfectly levelled clock.
 If you wish to screw the case to the wall to stabilize it, this can now be done as long as it is standing straight up and not leaning backwards.
 Stabilizing the case also reduces sympathetic vibration.

 Steps for setting up your clock

 - Release the chains or cables that were bundled during transport.

 - Hook the weights.
 If you had marked them or if they have location direction on the bottom (L, C, R; “L” for left, “C” for centre and “R” for right) ensure that the correct weight goes where it should.
 The weights are not the same although they may look identical.
 On most modern grandfather clocks each weight provides the motive power necessary to operate the time, chime and strike trains of your grandfather clock.
 The manufacturer has determined that a weight powered by an exact number of lbs will affect how the clock will run.
 For example, the chime train requires a specific weight.
 If the weight is too light the chimes will run slowly or not at all.
 Generally speaking, the heaviest weight goes on the far right side chime train, as it needs more power to run the chime hammers.